yash7210/CSC305_Team16/README.md

 To start using the app, follow these steps:
 1. Open the app on your device.
 2. Sign up or log in to your account.
-3. Join an existing league or create a new one.
 4. Start participating in challenges and tracking your progress!

 ## Contributing